Venture for America: Approach

-After acceptance into the program, Fellows attend a four-week summer professional development program called Training Camp.
-There, the Fellows are taught and mentored by investors, venture capitalists, and innovation firms in the skills they will need at their companies.
-The skills they learn include topics of web design, entrepreneurship, and public speaking.
+After acceptance into the program, Fellows attended a summer professional development program called Training Camp where they were taught and mentored by investors, venture capitalists, and innovation firms in the skills they will need at their companies.
+The skills they learned included topics of web design, entrepreneurship, and public speaking.

-Fellows are then placed in startups in cities like Baltimore, Detroit, and San Antonio in industries such as education innovation, biotechnology, VC firms, media, and clean technology.
-Since 2012, Venture for America has trained more than 1000 fellows who have worked in 18 cities.
+Fellows were then placed in startups in cities like Baltimore, Detroit, and San Antonio in industries such as education innovation, biotechnology, VC firms, media, and clean technology.
+Since 2012, Venture for America has trained more than 1500 Fellows who have worked in 18 cities.
+Before ceasing operations in August 2024, Venture for America ran a two-year fellowship that began with a multi-week summer Training Camp, placed fellows at startups in partner cities, and provided ongoing professional development.

 Criticism

 VFA originally aimed to create 100,000 jobs by 2025.
 Critics of the organization have noted that VFA has not yet created 4,000 jobs, and Yang himself claimed in 2021 that "hundreds" of jobs were created.
 In June 2019, Theodore Schleifer of Vox wrote that VFA's positive early publicity can be attributed to marketing efforts by Andrew Yang.
 Yang has justified his goal of creating 100,000 jobs, saying: "In order for organizations to have a very high ceiling, you need to set the goal very, very aggressively."
 Schleifer also claims that VFA fails to help residents living in inner cities because "Yang thought about how to fix inner cities through the prism of [wealthy donors], rather than listening to what the community wanted."